re-data/re-data/docs/docs/re_cloud/integrations/great_expectations.md

 One cool feature of great-expectations is ability to generate data docs which describe your data & tests run.

+Below example of how generated great_expectations docs look like when uploaded to re_cloud:

 ![great_expectations_example](/re_cloud/integrations/great_expectations.png)

 ## Uploading to re_cloud